swapniljariwala/upstox_oauth/README.md

 ```
 python manage.py runserver
 ```
 Hopefully there should be no errors.
 You are all set.
+Go to [http://localhost:8000](http://localhost:8000) and login with Upstox credentials.